 Yoga Therapy for Chronic Pain

-The practice of yoga can decrease pain and increase functional ability in patients with chronic low back pain.
-Yoga may be considered an effective treatment for individuals with chronic low back pain that are seeking non-surgical intervention.
+Yoga Therapy may help in managing pain associated with neurological and neuromuscular conditions.
+For those with persistent, unresolved back pain, yoga therapy has been shown to be effective in reducing back pain.
+A meta-analysis of clinical yoga studies for yoga and back pain concluded that "the practice of yoga can decrease pain and increase functional ability in patients with chronic low back pain.
+Yoga may be considered an effective treatment for individuals with chronic low back pain that are seeking non-surgical intervention."

 Yoga Therapy Options

-Food for Thought Yoga Therapy™ - Yoga therapy, nutrition, and support for women of all ages who need a foundation for facing, or recovering from, an eating disorder.
-Supportive therapy with an experienced yoga therapist may be beneficial in reducing overall anxiety and creating an outlook of compassion, rather than judgement or criticism, for oneself.
-Therapy is offered in conjunction with Whole-Person Nutrition and Mindful Mentoring.
+Food for Thought Yoga Therapy™ supports women of all ages who are challenged with disordered eating or recovering from an eating disorder.
+For some, food is not seen as a source of life-giving nourishment or form of sustenance; instead, it becomes an enemy.
+Yoga therapy with an experienced yoga therapist may be beneficial in reducing overall anxiety, laying a foundation for coping with stressors, and creating an outlook of compassion, rather than judgement or criticism, for oneself.